-Based on these needs, an authority with a market surveillance and/or enforcement mandate will typically have an interest in transaction-level data for transactions involving either underliers within its legal jurisdiction or participants within its legal jurisdiction including their branches and subsidiaries which are in another jurisdiction.
+Based on these needs, an authority with a market surveillance and/or enforcement mandate will typically have an interest in transaction-level data for transactions involving either underliers within its legal jurisdiction or participants within its legal jurisdiction including their branches and subsidiaries in another jurisdictions.

 Identities and names would typically be required.
-Furthermore, in the event that multiple data productions are required for use in a surveillance and enforcement exercise, these data productions should be consistent in format and easily relatable to one another.29
+Furthermore, in the event that multiple data productions are required for use in a surveillance and enforcement exercise, these data productions should be consistent in format and easily relatable to one another.32